hoanguyentat/skeleton/README.md

 # skeleton
-This is a game made by python
+This is a game which was made by python